Azizah Y. al-Hibri

-Biography
+Career

 Al-Hibri is professor emerita at the T. C. Williams School of Law, University of Richmond.
 She is a former professor of philosophy, founding editor of Hypatia: A Journal of Feminist Philosophy, and founder and president of KARAMAH: Muslim Women Lawyers for Human Rights.
 A Fulbright scholar, she has written extensively about Islam and democracy, Muslim women's rights, and human rights in Islam.
 She was an adviser to the PBS documentary Muhammad: Legacy of a Prophet (2002), produced by Unity Productions Foundation.

 Al-Hibri is a member of the advisory board of various organizations, including the Pew Forum on Religion in Public Life, the Pluralism Project Harvard University, and Religion & Ethics Newsweekly (PBS).
 She is also a member of the Constitution Project's Liberty and Security Committee.
 In June 2011, al-Hibri was appointed by President Barack Obama to serve as a commissioner on the U.S. Commission on International Religious Freedom.

 She also wrote the third chapter of Transforming the Faiths of our Fathers: Women who Changed American Religion (2004), edited by Ann Braude.

 Al-Hibri is the grandchild of Sheik Toufik El Hibri who established the first Scout movement in the Arab world.